New space observatory helps solve mystery involving enormous black holes

 Scientists have long sought to understand how the jets launched from blazars become so luminous and the behavior of the particles in them.
 The jets from this blazar extend to a distance of about a million light years.

-IXPE, launched last December as a collaboration between the U.S. space agency NASA and the Italian Space Agency, measures the brightness and polarization - a property of light involving the orientation of the electromagnetic waves - of X-ray light from cosmic sources.
-Different phenomena, like shock waves or turbulence, present polarization "signatures."
+IXPE, launched last December as a collaboration between the US space agency NASA and the Italian Space Agency, measures the brightness and polarisation - a property of light involving the orientation of the electromagnetic waves - of X-ray light from cosmic sources.
+Different phenomena, like shock waves or turbulence, present polarization "signatures".

 The researchers found evidence that particles in the jet become energized when hit with a shock wave propagating outward inside the stream and emit X-rays as they accelerate.
 A shock wave is produced when something moves faster than the speed of sound through a medium like air - as a supersonic jet does as it flies through Earth's atmosphere - or a region with particles and magnetic fields called a plasma, as in this case.